 Embrace The crowds

-Travelling to Japan? know friends or family wanted to travel to Japan? share the 10 Tips on how to avoid looking like a tourist in Japan with friends and family.
+Travelling to Japan? know friends or family wanted to travel to Japan? help them on their journey with the 10 Tips on how to avoid looking like a tourist in Japan blog.
+Also, why not share Travel Tips when travelling to Marrakesh with your friends and family.